 • How many units are not paying their HOA fees?
 What are the consequences for that?
 Are penalties being imposed?

-• If certain units don’t pay their HOA fees, can these unpaid costs be imposed upon other owners to make up the difference?
+• If certain units don’t pay their HOA fees, how does this affect other homeowners?

-• If desired, will you be allowed to sublet your unit?
+• Would you be allowed to sublet your unit?
 Over what term and with what restrictions?

 • Does pending litigation exist against the HOA?
-If so, of what type?
-Does it involve, say, damage to one unit, or does it affect the entire organization?
+If so, what type?
+Does it involve damage to one unit, or does it affect the entire organization?

-If you have friends or family members who are part of this HOA, consider asking them what they like about living there, and what they don’t.
+If you have friends or family members who are part of this HOA, consider asking them what they like about living there and what they don’t.
 If you have a friend or family member who owns housing under a different HOA, chat with them as well.
-Their insights can be valuable in regards to what questions to ask and issues to explore before buying.
+Their insights into what questions to ask and issues to explore before buying can be valuable.

-You can also review the bylaws, which usually share voting rights of members, budget and assessment rules, meeting requirements, and so forth.
+You can also review the bylaws, which usually state the voting rights of members, budget and assessment rules, meeting requirements, and other details.
 Check to see what actions can be taken without a member vote — if they include raising assessments or creating rules, this could have an impact on your buying decision.

 Pros vs Cons of HOAs

-There are several benefits of buying a property that’s part of an HOA.
-Consider these upsides:
+There are several benefits of buying a property that’s part of an HOA

-• The cost of the HOAs fees can be prohibitively expensive, and the possibility of assessments can be financially challenging.
+• HOA fees that can be prohibitively expensive, and the possibility of special assessments being financially challenging

-• Potentially restrictive guidelines that inhibit your freedom over your property (that is, you may not be allowed to have a certain kind of pet or put in solar panels).
+• Potentially restrictive guidelines that inhibit your freedom over your property (such as not being allowed to have a certain kind of pet or install solar panels)

-• Those who run the HOA may be volunteers vs. skilled real estate professionals, which could lead to inefficiencies.
+• Volunteers running the HOA vs. skilled real estate professionals, which could lead to inefficiencies

 When shopping for a new home or condo, one key consideration is how much you can afford for a house — with the true cost being more than just principal, interest, and homeowners insurance.
 If you are considering properties that have HOA charges, it’s vital to factor those in to make sure your budget is manageable.

 You’ll need a down payment on the home.
-There are also property taxes, insurance, closing costs (which can run from 3% to 5% of the home’s cost, paid by the buyer and/or seller according to the contract).
-And there are expenses other than closing costs such as moving expenses, furniture costs, and more that should be considered as you grapple with how much you can afford.
+There are also property taxes, insurance, and closing costs (which can run from 3% to 5% of the home’s cost, paid by the buyer and/or seller according to the contract).
+And there are expenses other than closing costs, such as moving expenses and furniture, that should be considered as you grapple with how much you can afford.

-Plus, you might want to have an emergency fund established for unexpected expenses, whether unanticipated housing repairs, or medical expenses, or something else entirely.
+Plus, you might want to have an emergency fund established for unexpected expenses, whether that’s unanticipated housing repairs, medical expenses, or something else entirely.

-To help you figure out that affordable house payment number, you could check out our mortgage calculator.
+To help you figure out that affordable house payment number, check out our mortgage calculator.

 What to Know About Mortgages and HOAs

-There’s one more wrinkle to the topic of what is a homeowners association and should you buy into one: the impact it may have on securing your mortgage.
+There’s one more factor to consider when thinking about whether to buy into an HOA: the impact it may have on securing your mortgage.

 When you buy a property that is part of an HOA, you may need additional documentation for your lender.
-If your bid is accepted, the lender will likely request a homeowners association certification, called an HOA cert for short.
-This document provides your lender with a snapshot of how the HOA is being run, and may provide information such as:
+If your bid is accepted, the lender will likely request an HOA certification (an HOA cert for short).
+This document provides your lender with a snapshot of how the HOA is being run and may include information about:

 • How old the project is